ChryssaNab/Handwriting-Recognition/line_recognition/README.md

 ### [**Project Description**](#) <a name="descr"></a>
 This project aims to perform line recognition on a subset of the **IAM database**, which comprises handwritten English sentences.
 Our subset includes 7458 text images, each accompanied by its corresponding transcription label.
 With access to complete sentence labels, we can implement an end-to-end system for line recognition.
 To achieve this, we adopt the model proposed by Scheidl (2018) in his PhD thesis [[1]](#1).
 This model consists of a CNN followed by bidirectional LSTM layers.
 These layers are fed with image features in the form of time-series data.
 Lastly, a softmax output layer is appended to the model.
 This layer enables the calculation of the Connectionist Temporal Classification (CTC) loss [[2]](#2), which assists in determining the gradients.

+For a comprehensive overview of the methodology and final results, please refer to the [Report (Section 4)](https://github.com/ChryssaNab/Handwriting-Recognition/blob/main/report/report.pdf).

 ---